-Facebook ads have a headline limit of 25 characters, while the text has a recommended limit of 125 characters (but you can exceed it).
+Facebook ads have a headline limit of 40 characters, while the primary text has a recommended limit of 125 characters (but you can exceed it).

 This is all going to be a little tricky when trying to make your product sound highly compelling but with a little creative thought, you should be able to come up with something.

 Here are some tips that will help…

 - Try to eliminate objections and barriers to sale.
 Barriers to the sale are things that prevent people from wanting to click ‘buy’, even though they might theoretically be interested in what it is you’re selling.

 For instance, if you’re offering to sell something online, people might feel they’re in too much of a hurry to want to order.

 They don’t want to have to put their details in and they don’t want to have to spend a long time reading text.